BSW Undergraduate Studies

-To avoid redundancy and/or repetition of social work content, the School provides an advanced standing (AS) option in the MSW program to qualified applicants.
-Eligibility requirements for this option require that an applicant have:
+To avoid redundancy and/or repetition of social work content, the School provides advanced standing (AS) in the MSW program to applicants who meet the requirements outlined below.

 - a baccalaureate degree in social work awarded by a program accredited by the Council on Social Work Education within five years prior to admission to the master's program;

 - a cumulative undergraduate grade point average and a social work major grade point average of 3.00 or better on a 4.00-point scale;

 - a grade of B (not B-) or better in equivalent undergraduate social work courses for which advanced standing in the master's program is requested; and